”a”

 If the drain backup is small, you might be able to take care of it.
 If you have any doubts about dealing with your home’s sewer line and contaminated water, call in the pros.

-How to Head Off Basement Drain Backups
+How to Prevent Basement Drain Backups

 You can’t guarantee it won’t ever happen, but you can reduce the chances of a floor drain flooding the basement.
 Try these tips for heading off basement drain backups.